justinwoo395/GroupMe-Extension/README.md

 # GroupMe++ Chrome Extension

+### Description

+Chrome Extension that gives GroupMe users some neat extra features and enhancements.

+### Features

-Chrome Extension that gives GroupMe users the ability to blur media from unwanted eyes until hovered over with the mouse.
+- Ability to blur media from unwanted eyes until hovered over with the mouse.
-A GroupMe Wide DarkMode Theme is also included as well as a Universal AdBlocker.
+- A GroupMe Wide Dark Theme.
+- A Universal AdBlocker cause why not.

 ### Installing